Silvio De Sousa: Junior year

 On 21 January 2020, in a game against Kansas State, De Sousa was dribbling out the ball in an 81–59 game in favor of Kansas when he was stripped by Kansas State player DaJuan Gordon with 3.1 seconds remaining in the game.
 De Sousa blocked Gordon's dunk attempt as time expired then stood over and taunted him, which sparked a brawl between both teams.
 De Sousa threw several punches and picked up a chair before he was restrained by assistant coach Jerrance Howard.
 De Sousa was suspended indefinitely by Kansas for his role in the brawl.
 The Big 12 announced his suspension will be 12 games, however, Bill Self stated he may continue the suspension beyond the 12 games.
 He was eligible to return for the Jayhawks’ final regular-season game against Texas Tech on 7 March.

 On 16 October 2020, De Sousa announced he was opting out of the 2020–21 season to focus on a personal matter.

 Graduate

 On 20 July 2021, De Sousa transferred to Chattanooga for his final year of eligibility.

 On 5 August 2021, De Sousa was found not guilty of aggravated battery in a case stemming from 1 January 2020, shortly before the brawl against Kansas State.
 According to the complaint, De Sousa had been involved in an early morning altercation outside of a bar in Douglas County which resulted in a man losing sight permanently in one of his eyes.

 Professional career

-On 28 June 2022, De Sousa signed his first professional contract with Chorale Roanne of the LNB Pro A.
+On 28 June 2022, De Sousa signed his first professional contract with Chorale Roanne of the LNB Pro A. He averaged 8.9 points and 4.9 rebounds per game with the French club.

+On July 5, 2024, he signed with Ironi Kiryat Ata of the Israeli Basketball Premier League.